Sleep/Sedation Dentistry In Irving, Plano and Desoto, TX

-Dr. Naren Mikkilineni is your Irving sedation dentist, and he is a highly-qualified practitioner in the field.
+Dr. Naren Mikkilineni is your sedation dentist at Signature Smiles, and he is a highly-qualified practitioner in the field.
 He earned his Master’s Degree in Public Health at Florida International University, as well as a PhD in Dental Medicine from Nova South Eastern University.
 He is board-certified in both Florida and Texas, and is active in several industry associations.
 As a member of the American Association of Implant Dentistry and the Academy of General Dentistry, he stays abreast of all industry developments.
 He has become a recognized specialist in cosmetic dentistry and general dentistry, and offers a huge variety of dental procedures at his clinic.

 Sedation dentistry involves the use of medications to help patients remain calm and relaxed during any dental procedure.
 They might even fall asleep, or doze off intermittently, so they’re unable to remember certain parts of the procedure.
 The medications used are generally tranquilizers, intravenous medications, or nitrous oxide, which is more commonly referred to as laughing gas.